👀 Are you into gravel bikes? We have something for you - we manufacture certified high-end gravel bikes.

 Perfect for: 💑 Couples · 👥 Friends & Solos · 🚵♀️ Adventure Seekers · 👨🦳 Seniors

-A long Saturday lunch is the engine of this tour.
-The riding sits around it: a 40-kilometre loop from Nazaré to Alcobaça through the Encostas de Aire wine country, a UNESCO monastery in the middle, a guided tasting at one specific winery, and a T-bone at one specific restaurant.
-The signature stops are fixed (Quinta dos Capuchos and Restaurante Maria José) because they are part of why this tour exists.
+A long lunch is the engine of this tour.
+The riding sits around it: a 40-kilometre loop from Nazaré to Alcobaça through the Alcoa valley and the Lisboa wine country at the foot of Serra dos Candeeiros, a UNESCO monastery in the middle, a guided tasting at one specific winery, and a T-bone at one specific restaurant.
+The signature stops are fixed - Quinta dos Capuchos and Restaurante Maria José - because they are part of why this tour exists.
 Pace, photo stops and the order of the loop adapt to your group.
+The tour runs any day of the week; note that Quinta dos Capuchos closes early on Sundays, so weekend bookings are confirmed with the winery in advance.

 You leave Nazaré heading inland on quiet country tarmac.
 Within fifteen minutes the coast is behind you and the road threads east through orchards, olives and small parcels of vineyard.
-This is the western edge of the Encostas de Aire DOC, where Atlantic-influenced wines grow on limestone soils thirty kilometres from the sea.
-The first half of the route to Alcobaça climbs gently, around 350 metres of elevation across the whole loop, and on a Bosch-assisted e-bike the climbs disappear into the conversation.
+This is the western edge of the Lisboa wine region, where Atlantic-influenced wines grow on limestone soils less than fifteen kilometres from the sea.
+The first half of the route to Alcobaça climbs gently, and on a Bosch-assisted e-bike the climbs disappear into the conversation.
 Most riders described as moderately fit have no trouble.
-The bikes are full-suspension or hardtail Orbea models depending on group size, and the guide fits them to you before you roll out.
+The bikes are full-suspension or hardtail Orbea models matched to your fitness and preference before you roll out, and the guide fits them to you at the start.

 Your guide is from the area, knows the families running the stops, and reads the day off the group.
 The order of the loop, the length of each stop, the photo turn-outs - those flex.
 The two signature stops do not.
 Quinta dos Capuchos and Restaurante Maria José are why this tour is called what it is.